patryk-czarnecki/Project-2-Automated-Testing---Cypress/README.md

 ## Test Plan

 ### Description
 The objective of this project is to verify the functionality of the e-commerce website [https://skleptest.pl/](https://skleptest.pl/).
 The tests focus on critical user functionalities such as registration, login, and shopping cart functionalities.
 The testing environment includes Ubuntu operating system with Google Chrome as the browser.
-The types of tests to be conducted include functional tests and usability tests.
+The types of tests to be conducted include functional tests.
 The criteria for test completion is 100% execution of all test cases.

 ### Scope of Testing